MCHSL/voicectl/README.md

 Alexa/Google Assistant/Voice whatever clone

 # Installation
-This library requires Python 3.8.
+This library requires Python 3.8, 64-bit.
 The requirements file does not include PyAudio due to compilation problems.
 Install it separately.
-If you encounter issues you can install the .whl file from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio
+If you encounter issues you can install the .whl file from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio.
+Makre sure you download the right wheel file, add the time of writing the name is `PyAudio‑0.2.11‑cp38‑cp38‑win_amd64.whl`

 # What is this?
 Voicectl is a library for creating a voice assistant, similar to Amazon's Alexa.
 You can add voice commands that when matched, trigger python functions.